ctorresmx/tensorflow-mnist/mnist_mlp_3_layer.md

 ### Saving a model

-A saved model will store the graph itself along side the weights and functions.
-This functions can be really any of the many TensorFlow operations we declared.
+A saved model will store the graph itself along side the weights and operations.
+These operations can be any of the many TensorFlow operations we have declared.
 In our case we just need a way to input data and call the prediction.

 All TensorFlow operations and variables have a keyword argument `name` to identify them inside the graph.
 It is enough to mark our input placeholder and our prediction function with a `input` and `predict` labels.